HV0512/Sentimental-Analysis/README.md

 Contributing

-Contributions to this project are welcome!
-If you have suggestions for improving the model, or have implemented a new feature or optimization, feel free to open an issue or submit a pull request.
+We welcome contributions from the community.
+If you would like to contribute, please follow the steps below:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and test them.
+4. Submit a pull request with a detailed explanation of your changes.
+5. Please ensure that your code adheres to the style guide and includes relevant tests.